slatedocs/slate/source/includes/api/_shift.md

 If specified, requests only shifts covered by the workgroup member.

+####external_covering_member

+If the shift is covered by a member, the external id of the member's account.

 ####limit

 Maximum number of results to return; default site dropdown list limit.